Our research values

 Our researchers are using their expertise to contribute to a better world.
 We support and encourage applied research that informs programmes and underpins teaching, meeting NZQA research expectations, as well as addressing the needs and issues of communities, professions, and employers.

+We endorse the Royal Society of New Zealand's Code of Professional Standards and Ethics in Science, Technology, and the Humanities.
 We undertake research responsibly, in line with Otago Polytechnic’s values, to enhance the quality of Otago Polytechnic research and our researchers’ reputations.
 Our values of caring, courage, accountability and empowerment undergird our commitment to provide a safe and sustainable research environment:

 Otago Polytechnic research is conducted with respect and integrity to protect all participants and researchers.
 We care about the world and work to make it better through knowledge and understanding.